 The Value-Added Producer Grant program provides grants, awarded on a competitive basis, to individual independent agricultural producers, groups of independent producers, producer-controlled entities, organizations representing agricultural producers, and farmer or rancher cooperatives to create or develop value-added producer-owned businesses.
 Priority is given to projects that increase opportunities for small and mid-sized family farms, and/or for beginning, veteran, and socially disadvantaged farmers and ranchers.
-For the 2015 round, USDA is particularly encouraging projects that are based in or serving census tracts with poverty rates greater than or equal to 20 percent.

-The term "value-added" includes: (a) an agricultural commodity or product that has undergone a change in physical state, (b) was produced, marketed, or segregated (i.e., identity-preserved, eco-labeling) in a manner that enhances its value or expands the customer base of the product, or (c) is aggregated and marketed as a locally-produced food.
+The term "value-added" includes: an agricultural commodity or product that has (a) undergone a change in physical state, (b) was produced, marketed, or segregated (i.e., identity-preserved, eco-labeling) in a manner that enhances its value or expands the customer base of the product, or (c) is aggregated and marketed as a locally-produced food.
 Grants may be used to: